-The objective of this internal capital adequacy assessment report is to address the disclosure requirements stipulated in annex 2 to the Danish Executive Order of 27 March 2014 on Calculation of Risk Exposure, Own Funds and Solvency Need and in the Danish Financial Business Act.
-The report concerns Danske Bank Group and the legal entities Danske Bank A/S, the sub-group Realkredit Danmark Group and Realkredit Danmark A/S.
+The objective of this Internal Capital Adequacy Assessment report is to address the disclosure requirements as stipulated in the Danish Executive Order of 27 March 2014 on Calculation of Risk Exposure, Own Funds and Solvency Need (annex 2) and the Danish Financial Business Act as well as the Swedish Financial Supervisory Authority's regulations on prudential requirements and capital buffers (FFFS 2014:12).
+The report concerns Danske Bank Group and the legal entities Danske Bank A/S, the sub-group Realkredit Danmark Group and Realkredit Danmark A/S as well as Danske Hypotek AB.

-This report is a supplement to Danske Bank Group's annual risk management report, which contains further details.
+This report is a supplement to Danske Bank Group's annual Risk Management report, which contains further details.
 This document includes

-- a description of the process and method for calculating the solvency need - a calculation of the solvency need - a description of the stress test method and assumptions
+- a description of the process and method for determining the solvency need - a calculation of the solvency need - a description of the stress test method and assumptions

-Danske Bank Group monitors its risks through the coordinated efforts of credit and risk departments at both Danske Bank A/S and Realkredit Danmark A/S. Realkredit Danmark A/S is a subsidiary of Danske Bank A/S and is included in the report on Danske Bank Group in accordance with the Danish Executive Order on Calculation of Risk Exposure, Own Funds and Solvency Need.
-The present report, including the description of the process and method used for calculating the solvency need, covers the companies mentioned above and is published on the companies' websites.
+Danske Bank Group monitors its risks through the coordinated efforts of credit and risk departments at Danske Bank A/S, Realkredit Danmark A/S and Danske Hypotek AB.
+Realkredit Danmark A/S and Danske Hypotek AB are both subsidiaries of Danske Bank A/S and are included in the report on Danske Bank Group in accordance with the Danish Executive Order on Calculation of Risk Exposure, Own Funds and Solvency Need.
+The present report, including the description of the process and method used for determining the solvency need, covers the companies mentioned above and is published on the companies' websites.